 Fly Fishing Safety

-Fly fishing is an amazing experience, but if you don’t follow basic safety precautions then it could become a nightmare.
+Fly fishing is an amazing experience, but if you don’t follow basic safety precautions then it could become dangerous.
 Always wear a wide-brimmed hat and wear sunglasses to protect yourself and lessen the chance of you getting hooked in the ear or head with a forward cast.
 Avoid fly fishing in a thunderstorm or when lighting is present because some fly fishing rods are made out of materials that can conduct electricity.
 When wading you’ll always want to wear a flotation device and make use of a wader belt.
-Make use of a wading staff to help keep yourself steady and search for drop offs you might not be able to see.
+Make use of a wading staff to help keep yourself steady and search for drop offs you might not initially be able to see.

 Additional Resources on Fly Fishing

 Hopefully the information we provided gives you the knowledge you need to go fly fishing or at least improve your success at it.
-We put together the below resources in case you need further information on fly fishing.
+We put together the below resources in case you need further information.
 Thank you for visiting our website and the best way to thank us for this information is to share our website with your friends, family, co-workers and fellow anglers!